 These options are enabled but I still have this recommendation

 This is usually because the fonts are being loaded onto your site in a way that WP Rocket won’t process:

-- In a stylesheet using @import
+- In a 3rd party stylesheet loaded using @import

 - In a stylesheet that is already minified and therefore not processed by WP Rocket.
 Enabling Combine CSS should resolve this.